-When the Division learns of a potential antitrust violation, its first step usually is to convene a grand jury, an investigatory body described in question 2.2.
-Through the grand jury, the Division can gather relevant documentary and testimonial evidence.
+When the Division learns of a potential antitrust violation, its first step is usually to convene a grand jury, an independent investigatory body described in question 2.2.
+The Division can use the grand jury to gather relevant documentary and testimonial evidence.
+Throughout the investigative process, the Division may also rely on the Federal Bureau of Investigation ("FBI") to execute search warrants, conduct surveillance, and interview witnesses.

 Once the Division has gathered sufficient evidence of the potential antitrust violation, it may present this evidence to the grand jury.
-The grand jury then determines whether to issue an indictment charging the defendant and initiating formal criminal proceedings.
-Following the indictment, the defendant must appear before a federal court to enter a plea of guilty or not guilty on the charges.
+If the grand jury determines probable cause which exists to support criminal charges, they will issue an indictment charging the defendant and initiating formal criminal proceedings.
+Following the indictment, and assuming jurisdiction, the defendant must appear before a federal court to enter a plea of guilty or not guilty on the charges.
 If the defendant decides to plead not guilty, the case will proceed to trial where the defendant has the right to be tried by a jury.
-If the defendant is found guilty, the judge will issue a sentence according to the United States Federal Sentencing Guidelines ("Guidelines").
+If, after trial, the defendant is found guilty, the judge will issue a sentence according to the United States Federal Sentencing Guidelines ("Guidelines").

-In many cases, defendants may enter into negotiated pleas with the Division that waive their right to the grand jury.
-In those cases, the Division does not have to seek an indictment from the grand jury but rather can file an information charging the defendant.
+In many cases, defendants enter into negotiated pleas with the Division that waive their right to the grand jury.
+In those cases, the Division does not have to seek an indictment from the grand jury and instead files an information charging the defendant.
 Plea bargaining is explained in question 6.1.